aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Click the button below to open this repository in a GitPod workspace.
 You'll want to open it in a new tab so you can come back to the next step once it finishes starting up.
+If you are not already signed in as a GitHub user, you will be prompted to authenticate through GitHub.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aws-samples/how-to-write-more-correct-software-workshop)

-If you are not already signed in as a GitHub user, you will be prompted to authenticate through GitHub.
+If you are prompted to choose your IDE, select "Visual Studio Code for the Web".

-If it doesn't work for whatever reason, alternatives are documented [here](./environment-alternatives.md).
+If GitPod doesn't work for whatever reason, alternatives are documented [here](./environment-alternatives.md).

 This workshop is not a race,